 DUBAI IN 48 HOURS

-For those that have a little more time to spare, take a look at our top 15 things to do in this dazzling city.
+If you do have a little more time to spare - take a look at our top 15 things to do in this dazzling city.

 WHERE TO STAY IN DUBAI